Art after Money, Money after Art

 Max Haiven is Research Chair in Culture, Media and Social Justice at Lakehead University, Canada.
-His books include Art after Money, Money after Art (Pluto, 2018), Crises of Imagination, Crises of Power (Zed Books, 2004), Cultures of Financialization (Palgrave MacMillan, 2014) and the Radical Imagination (Zed Books, 2014).
+His books include Revenge Capitalism, Art after Money, Money after Art, Crises of Imagination, Crises of Power and The Radical Imagination.

 1. 3.5 Artistic Strategies To Envision Money’s Mediation

 2. 6 Artists x 2 Crises x 3 Orders Of Reproduction

 3. 0 Participation: Benign Pessimism, Tactical Parasitics and the Encrypted Common

 4. ∞ Encryption: Art’s Crypt, Securitization in Numbers, Derivative Socialities

 5. Conclusion: Toward Abolitionist Horizons

 Hardcover ISBN: 9780745338255